Posted 6 p.m. Wednesday, Sept. 7, 2022

 What if I have more FAFSA questions?

 Contact the financial aid office at institutions you are applying to or attending.
 UWL Financial Aid regularly fields questions from high school juniors and seniors.
-If you are interested in attending UWL and have financial aid questions, connect using the “request assistance” button the financial aid website
+If you are interested in attending UWL and have financial aid questions, connect using the “request assistance” button on the financial aid website